MYK077/Python-Electron-Desktop/README.md

 ## Running Backend Locally

-While your virtual env is active get inside **pycalc** using code editor terminal and write **python api.py** upon running the following message will be printed in terminal **start running on tcp://127.0.0.1:4242** if the following port does not work for you please change the port in parse port method line 22 in api.py file and run again.
+While your virtual env is active get inside **pycalc** using code editor terminal and write **python api.py**, upon running the following message will be printed in terminal **start running on tcp://127.0.0.1:4242**.
+If the following port does not work for you please change the port in parse port method line 22 in api.py file and run again.
 Keep the api.py running now.

 ## For front end